 The majority of our portfolio consists of nonprofit organizations.
 However, if we encounter a for-profit enterprise that is achieving extraordinary impact, we will consider funding it.
 In general, we are impact-first funders and remain flexible as to how we deploy our capital.
 As long as an organization can demonstrate an ability to achieve impact at scale in poverty alleviation, we are agnostic about its corporate structure or revenue model.

 Across our portfolio, we aim to support interventions that reach their target population at an average cost per person of $10.
-Because our portfolio spans different countries, different investment areas, and different types of intervention, we do not expect to meet that standard in all cases.
+Because our portfolio spans different countries, different investment categories, and different types of intervention, we do not expect to meet that standard in all cases.
 But we focus our grantmaking on organizations that are able to scale their operations efficiently.

-In 2012, we launched the King Scholars program at Dartmouth University; in 2017, we launched the King-Morgridge Scholars program at University of Wisconsin–Madison; and in 2018, we launched the Knight-Hennessy Scholars program at Stanford University.
+In 2012, we launched the King Scholars program at Dartmouth College; in 2017, we launched the King-Morgridge Scholars program at University of Wisconsin–Madison; and in 2018, we launched the Knight-Hennessy Scholars program at Stanford University.
 To learn more about the Global Scholars initiative as a whole, click here.

 We rely on our partner institutions to manage our Global Scholars programs.
 To learn more about becoming a King Scholar at Dartmouth College, please click here.
 To learn more about becoming a King-Morgridge Scholar at University of Wisconsin–Madison, please click here.
 To learn more about becoming a Knight-Hennessey Scholar at Stanford University, please click here.